Tener que, Hay que

 Tener plus que image

-• Tengo que hablar por teléfono
+• Tengo que hablar por teléfono.
+[I have to talk on the phone.]

 • Paco tiene que estudiar para la clase de ciencias.
+[Paco has to study for science class.]

 Hay plus que image